Jesse-Redford/VAST/README.md

-# VAST - Valid Action State Transition
+# VAST - Valid Action State Transition Optimization for Robotics

 The idea of VAST is to provide all the resources you need to ML and RL running on your robotic projects.
 Each master folder contains a robot prototype.
 These folder contain setup intrucstions, wiring details, code examples, results and more.